-8. Aluminum Foil Ball

 I saved this one for last because I’m still not sure how natural this method is.
 That said, I had great success with it before I found all these other natural methods for reducing static.
 (We can all agree on the fact that tin foil doesn’t contain chemical fragrances like dryer sheets, but could it be releasing other harmful things as it is heated up and tossed around with our laundry???)
 I recommend using this method as a last resort just in case.
 To use, tear off a sheet of aluminum foil, roll it into a ball, and add it to the dryer.
 The same ball will last several loads and will become a nice, smooth ball after 1-2 loads.
 Replace when you notice it’s no longer working.

-Have you struggled with reducing the static in your laundry?
+Do you know how to get rid of static cling in your laundry?
 What natural methods have you found work well?

-# Now